 For files not located on the shared storage device, the SLEHA Extension software includes the csync2 utility to synchronize (sync) important files between the two SMWs.
 When a file changes on the active SMW, it is automatically synchronized to the passive SMW.

 File synchronization is automatically configured during initial installation.
-The file /etc/csync2/csync2_cray.cfg specifies the Cray-specific files and directories that must be synchronized, as well as small files that are convenient to keep in sync.
-The synchronized files and directories include the following:
+The file /etc/csync2/csync2_cray.cfg lists the Cray-specific files and directories that must be synchronized, as well as small files that are convenient to keep in sync.